Summer Camps 2023 Catalog

 Half Day: $240

 Anthony Newman’s Sports Camps is proud to offer our Multi-Sport Camp for young athletes who are not quite ready to focus on just one sport.
 This camp will serve as an introduction to the world of sports for children just starting out and as an alternative to specialty camps.
-ANSC is a young athlete’s dream come true offering basketball, volleyball, soccer, baseball, indoor and outdoor recreational games, etc. Anthony Newman’s Sports Camps is a great opportunity for children to discover the thrill of sports while making new friends.
+ANSC is a young athlete’s dream come true offering basketball, volleyball, soccer, baseball, indoor and outdoor recreational games, etc. Anthony Newman’s Sports Camps are a great opportunity for children to discover the thrill of sports while making new friends.
 Call (503) 828-3003 or email admin@anthonynewmancamps.com to learn more.

 In This Section